Introduction: The Evolving Chain-of-thought

 Self Consistency (ICLR 2023)

-Paper: Self-Consistency Improves Chain of Thought Reasoning in Language Models Code: N/A
+Paper: Self-Consistency Improves Chain of Thought Reasoning in Language Models

 The authors nicely refer to this appraoch as “it acts more like a “self-ensemble” that works on top of a single language model”.

-1. Start with a prompt containing some manually written chain-of-thought examples.
+1. Start with a good CoT prompt

-Limitation - while they showed gains with 5-10 samples, the best results come from using around 40 samples.
+The catch?
+While they showed gains with 5-10 samples, the best results come from using around 40 samples.
 That’s a lot of generations, which is not very practical.

-Active Prompting (ACL 2024)
+Active Prompting: Finding the Perfect Examples (ACL 2024)

 Paper: Active Prompting with Chain-of-Thought for Large Language Models